sentenza/scala-algorithms/README.md

 ## List of Algorithms

-This repository is essentially a **collection of programming exercises written in Scala** that will involve Algorithms and Data Structures.
+* This repository is essentially a **collection of programming exercises written in Scala** that will involve Algorithms and Data Structures.

-See our [directory](DIRECTORY.md) for easier navigation and better overview of the project.
+* See our [directory](DIRECTORY.md) for easier navigation and better overview of the project.

 ## Getting Started

 Read through our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.

-Anyone can contribute to this repo to make their contribution to open-source on [Github][github]
+Anyone can contribute to this repo to make their contribution to open-source on [Github][github].

 Celebrate <a href="https://hacktoberfest.digitalocean.com/" target="_blank">HacktoberFest</a> by getting involved in the Open Source Community by completing some simple (or not so simple) tasks in this project.